mchua/facultyaslearners/1b-lit-post.md

 Poststructuralists critique binary oppositions because they "freeze" that shifting and can create false dichotomies that make readers forget they have the writerly power to restructure their world: “Will you pass that student or fail them?”
 “Neither; I can talk with them about taking an incomplete, substituting other work for the project they didn’t finish, and a whole host of other options.”
 Lather depicts the goal of deconstruction as “neither unitary wholeness nor dialectical resolution.”
 Instead, deconstruction seeks to “keep things in process, to disrupt, to keep the system in play, to set up procedures to continuously demystify the realities we create, to fight the tendency for our categories to congeal” (Lather, 1991, p.
 13).
 It tugs at us to stay in the liminal spaces where we are learning.

-### Readerly and writerly texts
+### Approaching texts as writerly, not only readerly

-The terms writerly and readerly were coined by Roland Barthes in his 1973 book Le Plaisir du Texte (which the 1975 English translation renders as “The Pleasure of the Text”) in order to refer to the role of a text’s reader.
+After spending all that time critiquing binaries, we set one up here, illustrating how difficult it is to escape from our linguistic constructs.
+The two terms in question are "readerly" and "writerly," coined by Roland Barthes in his 1973 book Le Plaisir du Texte (which the 1975 English translation renders as “The Pleasure of the Text”).
+Both words refer to potential roles of a text's reader.
+In other words, one can choose to approach any text in a "readerly" or a "writerly" way.

 A readerly text treats readers only as readers, passive recipients of knowledge.
 This may be done through narrative seduction, where authoritative-sounding words make it seem like an author’s interpretation is the only correct one; war propaganda frequently uses this technique.
 It may also be done through banality, where readers are conditioned to find a text so “ordinary” that they dismiss it with habitual patterns (Bruner, 1991, p.
 9-10) such as “Oh, that’s just another woman being oversensitive and emotional.”
 Mishler’s description of “short-\[circuiting] the problem of meaning” by “suppressing the discourse and assuming shared and standard meanings” (1986, p.
 65) is a perfect depiction of banality.

 Regardless of the technique used to render a text readerly, such a text places readers in the epistemological position that Baxter-Magolda calls “following formulas” (2001) and Kegan calls the “third order of consciousness” whereby external voices serve as privileged authorities (1994).
 In a sense, if expertise is the ability to independently create and navigate within a complex context, readerly texts restrict readers from reaching for higher levels of expertise (S. Dreyfus & H. Dreyfus, 1980) by forcing them to play the role of being "'convinced'" of the author's right to serve as 'The Great Interpreter'" (Lather, 1991, p.
 10).